 Attack resistance

-The attack resistance according to DIN EN 1303 (8th class) indicates how resistant a locking cylinder is to drilling and core pulling as an attack variant.
+The attack resistance according to DIN EN 1303 (8th class) indicates how resistant a lock cylinder is to drilling and core pulling as an attack variant.

 DIN EN 1303

-- 4. point - Fire resistance (2 classes possible)
+- 4. point - fire resistance (3 classes possible)

-- 8. point - Attack resistance (3 classes possible)
+- 8. point - attack resistance (5 classes possible)

-The cylinders are classified in classes 0 to 2.
-Testing is carried out by an accredited testing institute.
+The cylinders are classified in classes 0 to D. Testing is carried out by an accredited testing institute.

 The attack resistance consists of a combination of several requirements.